1568 Aisleen: Orbit and classification

 The S-type asteroid is a member of the Phocaea family (701), a group of asteroids with similar orbital characteristics.
 It orbits the Sun at a distance of 1.8–3.0 AU once every 3 years and 7 months (1,318 days).
 Its orbit has an eccentricity of 0.25 and an inclination of 25° with respect to the ecliptic.
-As no precoveries were taken, and no prior identifications were made, Aisleens observation arc begins with its official discovery observation at Johannesburg.
+As no precoveries were taken, and no prior identifications were made, Aisleen's observation arc begins with its official discovery observation at Johannesburg.

 Physical characteristics

 Rotation and pole

 In August 2000, a rotational lightcurve of Aisleen was obtained from photometric observations made by Glen Malcolm at the Roach Motel Observatory (856) in California.
 The analysis gave a well-defined rotation period of 6.68 hours during which the brightness varied by 0.56 in magnitude (U=3).
 In April 2014, photometric observations by Brian D. Warner gave a period of 6.683 hours with an amplitude of 0.31 magnitude (U=3).
 A modeled lightcurve from various data sources gave a concurring period of 6.67597 hours and found a pole of (109°,−68°).